snowplow/documentation/docs/collecting-data/collecting-from-own-applications/php-tracker/emitters/index.md

 By default, this emitter uses the Request type POST, HTTP and a buffer size of 50.

+As of version 0.7.0, the emitter has the capability to retry failed requests.
+In case connection to the collector can't be estabilished or the request fails with a 4xx (except for 400, 401, 403, 410, 422) or 5xx status code, the same request is retried.
+The number of times a request should be retried is configurable but defaults to 1.
+There is a back-off period between subsequent retries, which starts with 100ms (configurable) and increases exponentially.

 Example emitter creation:

 ```php